Ibexian/EastMeetsKitchen/_posts/2016-09-28-vegan-apple-cider-donuts.md

   feature: 229-1.jpg
 ---

 You know Fall is here when it's time to go apple picking.
 And you know you've arrived at the orchards when you can smell apple cider donuts in the air - at least that was in my case.
-I visited Russell Farms in Gloucester, Massachusetts, which is not usually where you would think apple orchards are, but I had an ice factory to visit up there and so I decided on Russell Farms.
+I visited Russell Farms in Gloucester, Massachusetts, which is not usually where you would think apple orchards are, but I had an ice factory to visit up there, so that was that.

 <figure class="half">
 <img src="/images/229-9.jpg">
 <img src="/images/229-10.jpg">
 </figure>

-There were the cutest animals - all of which were nibbling on apples.
+There were the cutest animals at the farm - all of which were nibbling on apples.
 I arrived a bit early, so had time to look into the store.
 There were the usuals - artisan breads, honeys, jams and of course - apple cider donuts.
-I made an exception on eating vegan that day - well maybe that minute because I LOVE fresh donuts, and I don't eat apple cider donuts all that often.
+I made an exception on eating vegan that day - well maybe that minute because I LOVE the smell of fresh donuts, and I don't eat apple cider donuts all that often.

 <figure class="half">
 <img src="/images/229-11.jpg">